Revisiting Precious Memories

 Shipping and USB/DVD Costs

-For orders over $150, I offer free return shipping and include the first copy of your digitized home movies on USB or DVD at no extra cost.
+For orders over $150, I offer free return shipping and include the first copy on USB or DVD at no extra cost.

 Additional copies (or first copies for smaller orders) start at $30 per USB (depending on storage needs) and $10 per DVD.